make21/trih-vault/docs/PRD-Pipeline.md

    - `fingerprint` (hash of `cleanTitle` + `cleanDescription` to invalidate caches when deterministic content changes).
    - `derived` fields such as `year`, `durationSeconds` (if available), `contentWarnings`, etc.
    - `part` (numeric part index when the title contains a "Part N" suffix, otherwise `null`).
   - `seriesId` (stable identifier shared by every episode in the same multi-part arc; generated when `part` is populated so that `Part 1/Part 2/…` share the same group).
 3. `data/episodes-llm.json` — cached LLM outputs keyed by `episodeId` and the deterministic `fingerprint`.
 Stores structured enrichment with the following schema:
    - `keyPeople` — notable individuals mentioned in the synopsis, excluding the hosts Tom Holland and Dominic Sandbrook and generic credit mentions.
    - `keyPlaces` — geographic anchors or locations central to the episode.
    - `keyThemes` — short descriptors that capture the central topics or ideas.
    - `yearFrom` / `yearTo` — numeric year span inferred from the description and episode context; when the LLM cannot infer a period with confidence, both values are set to `"NA"`.
-   - Additional LLM artefacts (e.g. summaries, key questions) may remain alongside these required fields.
+   - Additional LLM artefacts (e.g. key questions) may remain alongside these required fields, but per-episode narrative summaries are no longer required because the cleaned description already fulfils that need.

 The programmatic layer is responsible for identifying part indicators (e.g. titles such as `"58.
 The World Cup of Gods - Part 1"`).
 The detection logic should consider sequential numbering, publication ordering, and consistent text around the part suffix to ensure all related episodes receive the same `seriesId`.

+#### Series Key Extraction
+- When a title matches the canonical pattern `<episodeNumber>. <seriesName>: <rest> (Part N)`, use the portion between the episode number and the first colon as the deterministic `seriesKey`.
+Normalise whitespace, strip trailing punctuation, and downcase when generating the `seriesId` slug.
+- If a title contains `Part N` but no colon (e.g. `"138.
+The Princes in the Tower Part 1"`), treat the text between the episode number and the `Part` token as the `seriesKey`.
+- When multiple, non-contiguous arcs reuse the same `seriesKey` (e.g. multiple "Nelson" runs published years apart), differentiate their `seriesId` values by appending the earliest publication date (YYYYMMDD) of the arc or, if unavailable, the lowest `itunesEpisode` number observed for the group.
+- Always assign a `seriesId` whenever a `Part N` pattern is detected, even if the `seriesKey` is ambiguous; the LLM layer can later generate a human-friendly title using the cleaned descriptions.

 ### 4.2 Series
 1. `data/series-raw.json` — deterministic grouping step that clusters related episodes and stores membership arrays.